-What if my baby prefers sleeping on her tummy?Unless advised to the contrary by your doctor, it is best to let your baby sleep in a position she prefers.
-If baby doesn’t settle well, or stay on her back or side, front sleeping is all right.
+Parents are often concerned when their child prefers to sleep on their tummy.
+Unless your doctor says otherwise, it’s best to let your baby sleep in a position she prefers.
+If baby doesn’t settle well or stay on her back or side, front sleeping is all right.
 Also, you may find that your baby prefers different sleep positions at different ages.
-After all, there is a meaningful wisdom of the body, even in a baby.
-If a baby repeatedly doesn’t settle in a certain sleeping position, this may be a clue that this position may not be the safest for this individual baby.
+After all, there is meaningful wisdom of the body, even in a baby.
+If baby repeatedly doesn’t settle in a certain sleeping position, this may be a clue that this position may not be the safest for this individual baby.
 This is just one example of how babies often try to tell us what is in their best interest.
 Parents should not be afraid to listen.

-Still, because of the new research, it is best to try to get baby accustomed to sleeping on her back or side.
+In light of new research, it’s best to try to get baby accustomed to sleeping on her back or side.
 Newborn babies tend to get in the habit of sleeping the way they are first put down.
 The older babies get, the more resistant they seem to be to changes in sleeping position.
-Newly-born babies do well sleeping on their tummies, but they also do well on their sides, since both positions allow a baby to assume the fetal position, which is more soothing than back-lying.
+Newly-born babies do well sleeping on their tummies.
+They also do well on their sides, since both positions allow a baby to assume the fetal position, which is more soothing than back-lying.
 Thus, if you have been putting your baby down on her stomach and now wish to get her used to sleeping on her back or side, it may take some patient conditioning.